kevinkowalew/sgit/README.md

 ```

 ## Example Use Cases
-- `sgit` embraces the unix philisophy.
+- `sgit` embraces the unix philosophy.
 This enables more nuanced use cases to be achieved using piping.

 ```bash
 # clone your repos to a new machine